← back to manual

 • /plugin show <name> lists the agent dirs the plugin contributes.

-Subagents vs Teams
+Subagents vs Side-channel agents vs Teams